kemperlab/kemperlab.github.io/team/_posts/2023-05-05-jack-howard.md

 Broader areas of his interest include machine learning techniques and other methods of improving quantum circuits using topology and graph theory.
 In his free time, Jack enjoys a good book, hike, or rock (for climbing), along with playing games and watching movies with friends.

+Jack is now off to get his master's degree in CS.